-Correspondence received from the The New York State Natural Heritage Program (NYSHP) states on their website2 that if a project site does not fall within an area displayed within the Environmental Resource Mapper's3 Rare Plants and Rare Animals layer or in the Significant Natural Communities layer, then New York State Natural Heritage has no records to report in the vicinity of a project site.
-The website goes on the state that "Submitting a project screening request to NY Natural Heritage is not necessary". , dated November 14, 2016 (see Appendix E of the Former Project DEIS), indicated that there are no records of rare or state-listed animals or plants, or significant communities on site or within the immediate vicinity.
+The New York State Natural Heritage Program (NYSHP) states on their website that if a project site does not fall within an area displayed within the Environmental Resource Mapper's Rare Plants and Rare Animals layer or in the Significant Natural Communities layer, then New York State Natural Heritage has no records to report in the vicinity of a project site.
+The website goes on the state that "Submitting a project screening request to NY Natural Heritage is not necessary".